Léon Tutundjian (Armenian, 1905-1968)

 Léon Tutudjian arrived in Paris in 1924.
 While working in a ceramics studio he soon befriended fellow artists Ervand Kotchar and David Kakabadzé.
 Both would have a significant impact on Tutundjian's style.
 His early works are very diverse spanning from figurative art, to cubism and collage.
 From 1926 onwards he focuses on geometric and organic abstraction.

-In 1928, Tutundjian creates a series of reliefs.
+In 1928, Tutundjian created a series of reliefs.
 These works, as well as his participation in creating the Concrete Art movement, earn him recognition in the Parisian avant-garde circles.

 Léon Tutudjian's style changes many times throughout his creative career but remains uniquely his and instantly recognisable.
 His first personal exhibition at Galerie des Editions Bonaparte, Paris in 1930 was extremely successful.
 Léon Tutundjian continued to participate in group exhibitions and held solo shows, mainly in France.